Smoke and Mirrors.

 Beanstandungen werden nur bearbeitet wenn alle Einstecker vorliegen.

-I'm a quarter german myself but I really only know how to say "see you later", "that's a nice pen" and "Fabulous!" in deutsch, so
+I'm a quarter german myself but I really only know how to say "see you later", "that's a nice pen" and "Fabulous!" in deutsch, so babelfish translated it for me into:

 " objections only worked on if all in plugs to be present".